whitingx/whitingx.github.io/_posts/2016-05-31-writing-useful-error-messages.md

 ### An Example Error Message

-The final error message template, based off the above guidelines looked like this;
+A useful error message template, based off the above guidelines looks like this;

 {% highlight linenos %}
 [What has happened in plain, jargon-free language]